 Is Surfshark edge extension safe to use on public Wi‑Fi?

 Yes.
 The extension adds encryption for browser traffic and helps mask your IP on Edge, which is particularly useful on shared networks.
 Always keep Edge updated and avoid connecting to unknown networks without protection.
-Browsec vpn edge extension
+Setup l2tp vpn edgerouter 2026

 Can I use the Edge extension to access geo-restricted content?